eodg-oxford/srfm/README.md

 Once there, run the provided bash script to compile required fortran modules by typing
 > bash prepare_all.sh

+The package comes with an example test script, which you should be able to just run, and also use as a template to create your own codes.
+At this stage, users are recommended to develop their own script similar to the test script.

-After that, the package can be easily imported as a whole by typing
+If required, the package can be easily imported as a whole by typing
     `from srfm import *`
     or
     `import srfm`